elodiebhs/Buy-Sell-Website/README.md

 - users can see featured items on a main feed
 - users can filter items by price,
-- users can favourite items to check up on them later
+- users can favourite items to check up on them later, and access a favourites page
 - users can send email to the admin that is listing the item

 Admins can:

-- post items, which can be seen by others.
+- add/post items, which can be seen by others.
 Once an item is posted, an alert confirming that the product had been posted is showing up
-- remove items from the site
+- remove/delete items from the site
-- mark items as SOLD!,
+- mark items as SOLD!
 - send an email back to the buyer

+Others:

+- Only admin can login, if not an admin then a message error will show
+- Once admin logged in it's showing login as : ....
+-